 What to see nearby: Louvre Museum, Pont des Arts, Palais Royal

-Atelier Nota opened a few years ago in the rue Ramey, a nice street I like in my neighbourhood because of its small indie stores , bars and restaurants.
-Run by two sisters passioned about paper, L’Atelier Nota is filled with a carefully selected range of notebooks and stationery from the best brands.
-They launched they own range “Rameyttes” (of which I particularly like the beautiful lunar calendar) and organise workshops and exhibitions.
+Atelier Nota opened a few years ago in the rue Ramey, a nice street I like in my neighborhood because of its small indie stores , bars and restaurants.
+Run by two sisters passionate about paper, L’Atelier Nota is filled with a carefully selected range of notebooks and stationery from the best brands.
+They launched they own range “Rameyttes” (of which I particularly like the beautiful lunar calendar) and organize workshops and exhibitions.
 If you’re visiting Le Sacré-Coeur, it’s very close, so be sure to pay them a visit.
-It’s one of my favourite spots as I live nearby and I always have a good excuse to go and check on their new arrivals.
+It’s one of my favorite spots as I live nearby and I always have a good excuse to go and check on their new arrivals.

 10 rue Ramey, 75018 Paris – ///language.gown.adjusted – lateliernota.com